MoCanHack/pcap-generator/README.md

 ### Overview
 **PCAP Generator** is a Python application that safely creates **synthetic packet capture (PCAP) files** containing realistic network traffic.
-It simulates a mix of **benign** and **suspicious** activities — such as web browsing, DNS, ICMP pings, ARP requests, and simulated attack patterns (SYN probes, ping sweeps, brute-force attempts, beaconing, and data exfil) — while ensuring that all payloads remain completely **non-harmful and clearly labeled**.
+It simulates a mix of **benign** and **suspicious** activities, such as web browsing, DNS, ICMP pings, ARP requests, and simulated attack patterns (SYN probes, ping sweeps, brute-force attempts, beaconing, and data exfil), while ensuring that all payloads remain completely **non-harmful and clearly labeled**.

 The tool is designed for **SOC analysts, cybersecurity students, and educators** who need reproducible, diverse traffic samples for:
 - SIEM testing and correlation rule validation